 Reference: DeCamp LR et al. Use of antiemetic agents in acute gastroenteritis: A systematic review and meta-analysis.
 Arch Pediatr Adolesc Med.
 2008 Sep;162(9):858-65

-Outcome: Further vomiting, requirement of intravenous fluids (IVF), admission to hospital, return to ED, episodes of diarrhea.
+- Outcome: Further vomiting, requirement of intravenous fluids, admission to hospital, return to the emergency department and episodes of diarrhea

-Ondansetron, given orally, is an effective anti-emetic in children experiencing vomiting secondary to gastroenteritis.
-Doses should be given as needed for vomiting and regular dosing (i.e. every eight hours) of ondansetron should be avoided to prevent worsening diarrhea and return to ER visits.
+BEEM Comments: Ondansetron, given orally, is an effective anti-emetic in children experiencing vomiting secondary to gastroenteritis.
+Doses should be given as needed for vomiting and regular dosing (i.e. every eight hours) of ondansetron should be avoided to prevent worsening diarrhea and return to the emergency department.

 Cochrane traditionally does and excellent job in searching for articles to include.
 These researchers usually check everything including hand searches of medical meetings and phone calls to experts who have published in the area.

 While the english language restriction is a limitation to this 2008 publication there have been other systematic reviews which agree with the conclusions of this study.
 These include a Cochrane review from 2011 and a BMJ update from the same authors in 2012.